 Accessible Readings - Students

 Many students with reading disabilities or other print-based disabilities require e-text to have equal access to their course readings.
-Below are resources and suggestions for students who requre e-text.
+Below are resources and suggestions for students who use e-text.

 Buy your books however you wish and save your receipts.
 Make an appointment to see Jeremy Zhe-Heimerman, who will provide you with accessible e-text copies of your books.
 While some books may be available in just one day, others may take a week or more.

-These free or low-cost apps will read your e-text aloud to you.
+These free or low-cost apps will read your e-text aloud to you on a computer, tablet, or smart phone.

 NaturalReader for PC or Mac